 Campfire Frittata: Grab your cast iron skillet, some eggs, cubed ham, chopped onion and bell peppers, spinach, and your favourite cheese.
 Drizzle some olive oil to sauté the onion and peppers first, then mix everything together and cook over the open flame.

-Breakfast Burger, Burrito, or Sandwich: Whatever you call it, the basic recipe is the same – Bread, buns, flour tortillas; scrambled or fried egg; bacon, sausage, or ham; cheese.
+Breakfast Burger, Burrito, or Sandwich: Whatever you call it, the basic recipe is the same – Bread, buns, or flour tortillas with scrambled or fried egg, bacon, sausage, or ham, and cheese inside.
 Always yummy!

 Biscuits and Gravy Breakfast Skillet – An all-in-one pan delight that will fill hungry bellies for hours!

 Campfire Egg Cups with Ham – An easy recipe to customize and so simple to make (even the kids can help!).
 Use an aluminum muffin tin to cook these over an open fire.
 Oh, and they’re great for supper too!

 Broccoli Egg Bites – Tasty whether eaten hot or cold, broccoli egg bites are a make-ahead, savory snack that will give you a boost of nutrients, too!